Mandritsa – the Albanian village in the Rhodopes, Bulgaria

 One of them belonged to Dr. Atanas Peikidis, one of the few graduates at that time.
 It is called the “Doctor’s House” and is located opposite the town hall just before the main square.
 Its ground floor was utilized as a gynecological clinic, and the living quarters were on the upper floor.

-The village of Mandritsa is located about 19 kilometers south of Ivaylovgrad.
+The village of Mandritsa is located about 19 kilometers south of Ivaylovgrad and it is reachable by car.
 Despite the short distance, the driving is quite slowly – it takes about half an hour.
-The road is good, but with a lot of turns.
+The road is quite good, but with a lot of turns.

 This entry was posted in Bulgaria.
 Bookmark the permalink.